francois-vincent/clingon/README.rst

 example above, then having some ``export MY_SCRIPT_FIRST_OPTION="another_default_value"`` in your environment will override ``first_option`` default value to "another_default_value".

+Another default value override mechanism is provided through configuration files.
+For example, adding decorator ``@clingon.set_variables(DEFAULTS_FILE='defaults.yml')`` will search and read a configuration file specifing overrides for defaults values.
+Supported configuration formats are python, yaml and json.
+See example5.py and docstring of method ``override_defaults_from_file`` for more details on this feature.

 Command line script installer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~